DestroyerDarkNess/Batch-Auto-Hide-Start/README.md

 How to use?

-Put your code from the instance ": o", anyway check the code, there I put a comment.
+Put your code from the instance ":o", anyway check the code, there I put a comment.